 - I wear a sleeping mask

-- I wear earplugs
+- I put on wax earplugs

 - I wear comfortable clothes and a good pair of socks that keep my feet warm (over the compression ones)

-- I take melatonin,
+- I take melatonin, 1 hour before sleeping

-- I never drink alcohol during my flights,
+- I never drink alcohol during my flights

 I now travel once or twice a year to distant countries, and several times, by car, to South Africa and Swaziland.